samuelbelko/blog/posts/SomeReasonsForStudyingMath.md

   - foundation for science & technological innovation
   - improvement of general problem solving & communication skills
   - becoming a person with a high standard for conceptual clarity
-  - developing an intuition for encoding patterns into suggestive notation & diagrams that make it easier to understand a concept
 - **_aesthetic appeal_**
   - reduction to the essence
   - attention to detail